epinio/epinio/README.md

 ```

 where `sample` is the name you want to give to your application.
 This name has
-to be unique within Epinio. `sample-app` is path to the directory where your
+to be unique within the targeted organization in Epinio. `sample-app` is path
-application's code resides.
+to the directory where your application's code resides.

 Note that the path argument is __optional__.
 If not specified the __current working directory__ will be used.